arhipochki/FamEmu/README.md

 # FamEmu

 FamEmu is an app written in Rust to emulate Famicom.
+Current stage: emulating simple snake game.

 Currently dropped due to lack of time.

 ### Note: to compile SDL2 on Windows, do this:
 1. Download from https://www.libsdl.org/ SDL2-devel for msvc